 Do you know what the next step after IME is?
 Do you know how to protect your rights to workers’ compensation benefits?
 If not, hiring a workers’ compensation attorney in Georgia who is familiar with these laws is essential.
 Our legal team has handled cases like these for years.
 We will help protect your rights to compensation and challenge any element of the IME report that is inaccurate or flawed in any way.

 The first step in this process is to get in touch with our legal team by calling (478) 742-3381.
 We can review your case and situation and help you recover the compensation you deserve for your work-related illness or injury.
-We are here to help, so give us a call as soon as the IME is requested.
+We are here to help, so give us a call as soon as the IME is requested, or fill out our online contact form.
 We aggressively fight for our clients’ rights.

 Attorney David Mann